-Posterior Cruciate Ligament (PCL) Repair
+Posterior Cruciate Ligament (PCL) Reconstruction

-A Posterior Cruciate Ligament (PCL) Repair injury is a partial or complete tearing or stretching of any part of the posterior cruciate ligament (PCL), which is located inside the knee joint.
+A Posterior Cruciate Ligament (PCL) Reconstruction injury is a partial or complete tearing or stretching of any part of the posterior cruciate ligament (PCL), which is located inside the knee joint.
 The posterior cruciate ligament (PCL) is located toward the back of the knee, and is one of several ligaments that connect the femur (thighbone) to the tibia (shinbone).
 The posterior cruciate ligament keeps the tibia from moving backwards too far.
 PCL injury usually occurs with sudden, direct impact, such as in a car accident or during a football tackle.

 Knee ligament repair or reconstruction is a treatment for a complete tear of a knee ligament that results in instability in the knee.
 People with a torn knee ligament may be unable to do normal activities that involve twisting or turning at the knee.
 The knee may buckle or “give-way.”
 If medical treatments are not satisfactory, ligament repair or reconstruction surgery may be an effective treatment